Skip to content

 Frequently asked questions

-Midwest City has a moderate contractor market with typical post-storm backlogs of 2–4 weeks.
-Following regional hail events, out-of-area contractors often fill capacity gaps.
-Exercise caution with unfamiliar contractors and verify local licensing and references before signing any repair agreement.
-Obtain multiple estimates before authorizing work.
+Midwest City has a moderate contractor market with typical post-storm backlogs of 2 to 4 weeks for inspections and repair scheduling.
+Following major regional hail events, out-of-area contractors often fill capacity gaps, which increases the risk of encountering storm chasers or less reputable repair companies.
+It is advisable to verify contractor licensing and references before signing any repair agreement.

-Do I need a permit to repair my roof in Midwest City?
+Do I need a permit to replace my roof after hail damage in Midwest City?

-Can I upgrade to Class 4 shingles during repair in Midwest City?
+Should I upgrade to Class 4 shingles while repairing hail damage?

 Wind/hail deductible notice